bducraux/crypto-market-alert/docs/TELEGRAM_BOT.md

 ### Portfolio Management
 - **Full Portfolio Report**: Complete overview with all holdings, values, and P&L
 - **Quick Summary**: Fast snapshot of total value and main positions
-- **Real-time Prices**: Current prices with 24h changes for all your coins
+- **Real-time Prices**: Current prices with change since last read for all your coins
 - **Goal Progress**: Track accumulation targets for BTC and ETH

 ### Individual Coin Information